 High Line, New York

 Located on the Western side of Manhattan, the elevated park was constructed in 2009 on an old section of the New York Central Railroad.
-A fantastic reimagining and repurposing of public space in an overpopulated city.
+A must-see on any New York itinerary, the Highline is a fantastic reimagining and repurposing of public space in an overpopulated city.
 The High Line has proven to be an inspiration to architects all around the world.